Endangering safety/dangerous weapon dangerous weapon Per Wisconsin Statute 941.20

 Grieve Law is not a general practitioner law firm.
 Criminal Defense is practically everything the firm does.
 Staffed by criminal defense attorneys who are former prosecutors, our firm understands the letter of the law and how things tend to play out in practice.

-If you have been charged with a felony or misdemeanor in Greater Milwaukee, please contact us today.
+If you have been charged with a felony or misdemeanor contact us for a free initial phone consultation.
+We have law offices in Madison, Appleton, Milwaukee & Waukesha and serve statewide.

 You Are Innocent Until Proven Guilty